 If you want to extend your stay in Canada, you must apply to do so.
-Check your temporary resident visa to make sure you apply before the expiry date.
+Check your temporary resident status to make sure you apply before the expiry date.
+This will be on your study or work permit, the stamp in your passport or, if you do not have a stamp in your passport, 6 months from the day you entered Canada.
 You should apply 30 days before your status expires to:

 - extend your visitor, student or work status,

-- change your permit type (for example, from a student permit to a work permit) or
+- change your permit type (for example, from a study permit to a work permit) or

-Find out how to extend your visitor visa.
+Find out how to extend your stay as a visitor.

 If you apply to extend your permit, and your visitor visa expires while you are waiting for a decision, you still have temporary resident (visitor) status.
 This is known as implied status.